 - market potential and economic feasibility.

 The Q4Health challenge is looking for well-motivated, quantum-based ideas that can lead to innovation in health.
+Health as defined herein is broad, spanning technologies that are directly used in diagnosis and treatment to technologies that indirectly improve health or mitigate harm to health.
 The focus is on the impacts that new technologies can have.
 In the design proposal, the technology side should be well founded, but the expectation is that it will not have been reduced to practice.
 No prototype is required, but the design document should be convincing that the proposed future is possible.
 Note that projects need not be patient-focused.

 Teams need not have deep knowledge in either quantum or health but should have explored what is in general possible.
-TQT will run a series of lunch and learns to provide introductions to both quantum concepts and health needs.
+TQT will run a series of information sessions to provide introductions to both quantum concepts and health needs.
 All design submissions must be team-based, with a minimum of two people (up to any number).
 The proposal must demonstrate basic knowledge and creativity in health and in quantum.

 - This challenge is open to the full UW community (undergraduate and graduate students, postdocs, faculty and staff)